MarkNahabedian/Rete.jl/docs/src/index.md

 Some nodes store *facts*.

-Join nodes have two input streams.
-A function is applied to all possible combinations of facts coming in from the two streams.
+Join nodes have multiple distinct input streams.
+A function is applied to all possible combinations of facts coming in from these streams.
 The function can call [`emit`](@ref) to assert a new *fact* to the network.

-That's the theory.
+srcThat's the theory.
 In practice, its simpler if a given node performs more than one of these roles.
 One such example is [`IsaMemoryNode`](@ref), which filters *facts* that match a type parameter and remember only those *facts*.